tylerlrhodes/blog2/content/posts/music-cd-list-part3.md

-To run it locally and not in the Docker container, you simply launch the Python Flask application after installing the requirements (from "requirements.txt" -- I setup a Virtual Environment) and then run the React frontend.
-The frontend was setup simply using the "Create React App" tool provided with Ract and can be launched for debugging with "npm start" from the command line after setting an environment variable for the host and port the Flask application is listening on.
+To run it locally and not in the Docker container, you simply launch the Python Flask application after installing the requirements (from "requirements.txt" -- I setup a Virtual Environment) and then run the React front-end.
+The front-end was setup simply using the "Create React App" tool provided with React and can be launched for debugging with "npm start" from the command line after setting an environment variable for the host and port the Flask application is listening on.
 If you look through the Dockerfile you can see the environment